Template (C++): Function templates

 This single function definition works with many data types.
-Specifically, it works with all data types for which > (the greater-than operator) is defined.
+Specifically, it works with all data types for which < (the less-than operator) is defined and returns a value with a type convertible to bool.
 The usage of a function template saves space in the source code file in addition to limiting changes to one function description and making the code easier to read.